MicrosoftDocs/learn/learn-pr/wwl-azure/deploy-manage-container-app-using-azure-container-apps/includes/5-exercise-configure-continuous-integration-azure-pipelines.md

 You've been asked to configure a continuous integration environment for Container Apps that meets the following requirements:

-- You need an Azure Container Apps deployment task in Project1/Pipeline1 of your ADO environment.
+- You need an Azure Container Apps deployment task in your ADO environment.
-- Pipeline1 must deploy a container image from your container registry to your container app using a self-hosted agent pool.
+- `Pipeline1` must deploy a container image from your container registry to your container app using a self-hosted agent pool.
 - You must ensure that the pipeline successfully deploys the image at least once.

 You complete the following tasks during this exercise:

-1. Configure Pipeline1 to use the self-hosted agent pool
+1. Configure `Pipeline1` to use the self-hosted agent pool.

-1. Configure Pipeline1 with an Azure Container Apps deployment task
+1. Configure `Pipeline1` with an Azure Container Apps deployment task.

-1. Run the Pipeline1 deployment task
+1. Run the `Pipeline1` deployment task.

-1. Verify the configuration
+1. Verify the configuration.

-## Configure Pipeline1 to use the self-hosted agent pool
+## Configure `Pipeline1` to use the self-hosted agent pool

-1. Open a browser windows, navigate to https://dev.azure.com, and then open your Azure DevOps organization.
+1. Open a browser window, navigate to https://dev.azure.com, and then open your Azure DevOps organization.

-1. On your Azure DevOps page, to your the DevOps project, select **Project1**.
+1. On your Azure DevOps page, to open your the DevOps project, select **`Project1`**.

-1. In the left-side menu, select **Pipelines**.
+1. In the left-side menu, select **`Pipelines`**.

-1. Select **Pipeline1**, and then select **Edit**.
+1. Select **`Pipeline1`**, and then select **Edit**.

-1. To use the self-hosted agent pool, update the azure-pipelines.yml file as shown below:
+1. To use the self-hosted agent pool, update the azure-pipelines.yml file as shown in the following example:

     ```yml
     trigger: